-Obie the Dachshund to Stay With Foster Mom
+Dachshund to Stay With Foster Mom

 A 70-pound Dachshund who made national headlines last month for his massive size is now at the center of a custody battle.
 The owner of the Oregon Dachshund Rescue, Jenell Rangan, filed suit against his current caretaker, Nora Vanatta, claiming that Obie belongs to her.
 “They say I’m exploiting him,” said Vanatta.
 “They say I’m misusing his funds and they claim he belongs to them.”
 On Monday, a judge ruled that Obie should stay under Vanatta’s care — for now — but that it’s unclear who owns the dog.
 Rangan says she plans to “take it a little bit farther."
 The case will now go to full litigation. — Watch it at Seattle’s KOMO News

 After performing poorly in the wild, orphaned manatees Lil Joe and Slip are aquarium mates once again at SeaWorld Orlando.
 The two first met nearly 20 years ago when SeaWorld rescued them.
 They were set free together about two years ago, when biologists felt confident that they could survive on their own.
 But both had to be rescued again, and they’re now happy to be eating heads of lettuce and swimming together in their old stomping grounds. — Read it at the Los Angeles Times